GSHOT: Few-shot Generative Modeling of Labeled Graphs

 \textbf{Uniqueness and novelty:} In addition to obtaining better fidelity in most cases, \namemodel also achieves a higher or similar score compared to baselines on the \textit{Novelty} and \textit{Uniqueness} aspect.
 On AIDS-CA dataset, we obtain an improvement of ${\approx}1{-}2\%$ in the uniqueness and novelty metrics against \graphGen while also achieving better fidelity scores.
 Additionally, for AIDS-CA, \graphRNN's performance in terms of both fidelity as well as diversity is significantly inferior to other methods.
 In the case of the $5$-body spring dataset, although \namemodel does not perform the best in terms of fidelity scores, still its uniqueness and novelty scores are significantly higher than \graphGen, which achieves a $33\%$ novelty score and $13\%$ uniqueness score.
 This indicates that \graphGen mostly generated duplicated graphs.
-Further, for $5$-body spring we observe that \graphRNN obtains the highest novelty and uniqueness scores.
-However, its fidelity scores are significantly poor.
+In context of Physics dataset, we highlight that the target graphs are extremely small i.e having only 5 nodes.
+It is more challenging to generate unique and diverse graphs in this context when compared to datasets belonging to other category such as chemical/biological where graphs are large.
+We observe that only GraphRNN is able to generate graphs which are more novel and unique, however, its performance is significantly poor on all fidelity metrics.
 Overall, we observe that an efficient parameter initialization obtained by \namemodel also helps in improving the diversity of generated graphs while generating graphs with high fidelity.